-In the original Star Trek television series, Klingons had smooth brows like humans—not a distinct ridge in sight.
-That changed with the release of Star Trek: The Motion Picture in 1979, where Klingons were depicted with their signature brow ridges.
+In the original Star Trek television series, Klingons had smooth foreheads like humans—not a distinct ridge in sight.
+That changed with the release of Star Trek: The Motion Picture in 1979, where Klingons were depicted with their signature cranial ridges.

 The only problem was that not a single word was spoken to explain why an entire alien species had gained a very distinct facial feature.
 The practical reason was that the motion picture had a much bigger budget than the television series, and with a radically expanded special effects budget, the makeup artists and designers ran wild.
-An in-universe explanation for the change was absent.
+But an in-universe explanation for the change was absent, however.
 So glaringly absent, in fact, that the difference between the ridged and non-ridged Klingons became a running debate and source of rampant fan theories over the next decades.

 It wasn’t until a pair of episodes from the Star Trek: Enterprise series aired in 2005, “Affliction” and “Divergence”, that the difference was fully explained.
-In the late 20th century, Klingons had experimented with genetically engineering their own kind (as the humans had done during that same time period).
-The experiments went wrong and a virus strain caused a series of mutations including the smooth forehead; outside of the mutations caused by the experiments, all Klingons should have brow ridges.
+In the 22nd century, Klingons experimented with genetically engineering their own kind using DNA from genetically augmented humans.
+The experiments went wrong and a virus strain caused a series of mutations including smooth foreheads.
+Outside of the mutations caused by the experiments, all Klingons should have cranial ridges.